MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-score.md

 ## What is Compliance Score

-Microsoft Compliance Score is a new feature in the Microsoft 365 compliance center.
-It calculates a personalized, risk-based score to help understand your organization's state of compliance with key standards and regulations, and recommends actions you can take to strengthen your overall compliance posture.
+Microsoft Compliance Score is a new, streamlined experience that is part of your overall M365 compliance activity.
+As a new feature within the Microsoft 365 compliance center, Compliance Score calculates a personalized, risk-based score to help understand your organization's state of compliance with key standards and regulations, and recommends actions you can take to strengthen your overall compliance posture.
 If you use [Compliance Manager](compliance-manager-overview.md), you'll notice that Compliance Score is now a standalone feature with its own design and capabilities—many of which replace functions you previously performed within Compliance Manager.

 ### Simplified compliance management